DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 EOS Webcam Utility Beta Software

-Canon has put out a dedicated webcam software for Canon cameras that will allow you to use your Canon camera as a webcam without the use of a capture device.
+Canon has created a dedicated webcam software for Canon cameras that will allow you to use your Canon camera as a webcam without a capture device.

-Not all Canon cameras are supported though.
-You can see the full list of compatible cameras together with download and installation instructions here.
+Not all Canon cameras are supported, though—the full list of compatible cameras and download and installation instructions here.

 EOS Webcam Utility Beta Software pros:

-- It allows you to use your Canon camera as a webcam using a USB cable without the need for a dedicated capture device.
+- It allows you to use your Canon camera as a webcam using a USB cable without needing a dedicated capture device.

 EOS Webcam Utility Beta Software cons: